wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 To load test APIs, we're looking forward to mature tools to convert SOAPUI scripts and Open API (Swagger) specs into load testing scripts.

 As with all code, when scripts are stored in a Git Repository pushed to GitHub (or other Version Control repository), when a pull/merge request is made, <a target="_blank" href="https://wilsonmar.github.io/git-hooks">hooks</a> can automatically initiate <strong>monitoring</strong> and <strong>build</strong> of app instances before kicking off testing jobs.
 Many have created a cascade of CI/CD automation to step through several test environments that ensure changes safely yet quickly get into production.

+Part of the modern development toolchain are code scanners and code profilers to detect issues while the code is still fresh in developers' mind.

 <a name="LandingPages"></a>